 Now sometimes of course, you have to make do with the space that you have which may mean that the home office space is underneath a busy upstairs living room floor, or perhaps it’s next to a child’s bedroom or playroom.

 Because of this, it might be a good idea to invest in some noise canceling headphones if you haven’t already, so that you can stay focused on your work parents, and the nannies and children can have fun.
-I’ve even heard of some parents adding soundproofing materials to the walls of their home office!
+Some parents even add soundproofing materials to the walls of their home office!

-Which is a good segue to my next tip…
+Which is a good segue to the next tip…

 Tip #4: Be Proactive With Planning the Week